Dre Campbell Farm

 One inexpensive way to control blister beetles is to pick them off.
 However, it’s best to wear gloves.

-Also, if you don’t grab it before it sees you, the beetle may fall to the ground beneath the plants it’s feeding on or get lost in the hay.
+Also, if you don’t grab it before it sees you, the beetle may fall beneath the plants it’s feeding on or get lost in the hay.

-But don’t squish it; otherwise, you could end up with cantharidin all over your gloves, which, in turn, could transfer to your bare skin.
+If you squish it, you could end up with cantharidin all over your gloves, which, in turn, could transfer to your bare skin.

 2. Diatomaceous Earth (DE)

-Apply diatomaceous earth at the base of the host plants as well as around stones, and anywhere else you might think these beetles would lay their eggs.
+Apply diatomaceous earth at the base of the host plants, around stones, and anywhere else you might think these beetles would lay their eggs.

-The sharp edges of this product will cut up the underside of the beetle, later killing it.
+The sharp edges of this product will cut the underside of the beetle, later killing it.

 3. Oyster Lime Shell (OLS)

-OLS is another natural powder to help control blister beetles.
-It won’t kill them, as it’s more of a repellent, but you can use it as an excellent barrier in pots and raised beds.
+OLS is another natural powder that helps control blister beetles.
+It won’t kill them, as it is more of a repellent, but you can use it as an excellent barrier in pots and raised beds.

-Oyster lime shell is also good for enriching soil quality and balancing soil pH levels.
+Oyster lime also enriches soil quality and balances soil pH levels.

 4. Spinosad

-Spinosad is an excellent blister beetle treatment because it kills them in 1 to 2 days.
+Spinosad is an excellent blister beetle treatment because it kills them in one to two days.

-Though many consider it a chemical rather than a natural way to get rid of bad bugs in your garden, we included it on this list because that’s not the case.
+Though many consider it a chemical rather than a natural way to get rid of bad bugs in your garden, we included it because that is not the case.

 That’s because spinosad is derived through the fermentation process of a soil bacterium, which makes it perfectly natural.
 Moreover, it’s OMRI-listed.

-Spray this blister beetle treatment directly on the critters.
-The product has to make direct contact with the bugs to work properly.
+Apply this blister beetle treatment to the critters.
+The product must make direct contact with the bugs to achieve effective results.

 5. Birds

-Attracting birds is as simple as providing a source of water and an initial source of food until they discover the pests.
-Certain plants and flowers, like sunflowers and coneflowers, may also attract birds.
+Attracting birds is as simple as providing water and an initial food source until they discover these pests.
+Certain plants and flowers, like sunflowers and coneflowers, may attract birds.

 6. Row Covers